AlexKhymenko/ngx-permissions/README.md

 ```

 > :fire: **Important**
-> Above code is not AOT compatible to make it AOT compatible extract it to function
+> The code above is not AOT compatible.
+To make it AOT compatible extract it to a function

 ```typescript
 export function redirectToFunc(rejectedPermissionName: string, activateRouteSnapshot: ActivatedRouteSnapshot, routerStateSnapshot: RouterStateSnapshot) => {